-Security over real estate and movable assets subject to registration is created by way of a mortgage to be created under a public agreement (typically under a deed of mortgage).
+Security over real estate and movable assets subject to registration is created by way of a mortgage to be created under a public agreement (typically under a notarial deed of mortgage).

-While all type of pledges requires the entry into a written agreement, the signatures on commercial pledge agreements must be certified.
+While all types of pledges require the entry into a written agreement, the signatures on commercial pledge agreements must be certified.

-In case of execution of a mortgage or pledge agreement before a notary, any powers of attorney to be used must be executed before a notary, and if the grantor is not a Portuguese entity, it must be carried out with the apostille of The Hague Convention.
+In case of execution of a mortgage or pledge agreement before a notary, any powers of attorney to be used must be executed before a notary, and if the grantor is not a Portuguese entity, it must bear the apostille of The Hague Convention.

-Additionally, a Portuguese company identification number is required to allow for the registration of certain security interests as well as for execution of security agreements before a notary, and a Beneficial Owner Registration is required for the beneficiary of a mortgage.
+Additionally, a Portuguese company identification number is required to allow for the registration of certain security interests as well as for execution of security agreements before a notary, and an Ultimate Beneficial Owner Registration in Portugal is required for the beneficiary of a mortgage.

-4 Financial Assistance
+Financial Assistance